Updated: September 14, 2021; Original: November 6, 2020

 Moreover, assault by threat charges are pretty hard to prove if you have a knowledgeable Texas criminal lawyer who knows how to argue against them.

 Challenging Texas Assault by Threat Charges

 One of the most important terms in the definition mentioned above is “imminent bodily injury.”
 Under the Texas Penal Code, “bodily injury” means “physical pain, illness, or any impairment of physical condition.”

 Moreover, according to precedent, the threat in question doesn’t have to be communicated verbally.
 For example, if someone were to run their finger across their neck in a throat-cutting motion while glaring at another person, that could reasonably be interpreted as a threat.

-In order to convict someone of assault by threat, the prosecutor must be able to prove that they acted “intentionally or knowingly.”
-According to how this has generally been interpreted, this means not only that the defendant knew they were engaging in the behavior in question, but also that they were aware of the fact that it would be perceived as a genuine threat.
+To convict someone of assault by threat, the prosecutor must be able to prove that they acted “intentionally or knowingly.”
+According to how this has generally been interpreted, this means not only that the defendant knew they were engaging in the behavior in question, but also that they knew it would be perceived as a genuine threat.

 Using the example of the person using a “throat-cutting” gesture, there are a couple of different possible defenses right off the bat.

 What If The Contact Or Gesture Was Mistaken?